 What is Court Software?

-Court software (also known as judicial software or court management software) is technology meant to automate tedious tasks like case management, virtual appeals and transcripts, and court scheduling for in-person and virtual hearings.
+Court software, also known as judicial software or court management software, is technology meant to automate tedious judicial tasks like case management, virtual appeals and transcripts, and court scheduling for in-person and virtual hearings.

-By automating mindless processes, your judicial workers can allocate their time savings elsewhere and constituents can move through the judicial process at a much quicker rate.
+By automating outdated, time-draining processes, your judicial workers can allocate their time savings elsewhere, and constituents have the ability to conveniently move through the judicial process at a much quicker rate.

 What are the Benefits of Municipal Court Software?

-Judicial software is designed to be intuitive and customizable based on your courthouse staff’s specific automation needs.
+Judicial software is a multifaceted system, designed to be intuitive and customizable based on your courthouse staff’s specific automation needs.

-That being said, users of GovPilot’s users have regularly highlighted the following benefits in using court software:
+That being said, users of GovPilot’s users have regularly highlighted the difference GovPilot Court Management Software has made in their local governments; keep reading for details on the following benefits of court software:

 1. Virtual Court Hearings

-Let’s be honest.
-No one expected court hearings to be moved from in-person to online so abruptly.
-That being said, there are a lot of obvious benefits to hosting court hearings remotely.
+While we may have never pictured court hearings happening online through Zoom, there are a lot of obvious benefits to hosting court hearings remotely.

-While data shows that 1 in 3 judicial workers admitted to struggling with going virtual, municipal employees that switched to GovPilot made note of acclimating within just a single day.
-Learn more in the digital transformation case study.
+While recent data shows that 1 in 3 judicial workers admitted to struggling with going virtual, municipal employees that switched to GovPilot made note of acclimating within just a single day!
+Learn more about the Benefits of Government Digital Transformation.

-It's a municipal government’s duty to have an ADA compliant website that’s intuitive for all.
+It's a municipal government’s duty to have an ADA compliant website that’s intuitive for all community-members.
 That means simple online requests for important documents should be accessible for anyone involved with your municipal court system.

-Court software can be implemented on your website with ease, meaning that applying for meaningful court documents like transcripts, appeals, OPRA, or FOIA requests can be requested from anywhere, anytime.
+Court record request software can be implemented on your website with ease, meaning that applying for meaningful court documents like transcripts, appeals, OPRA, or FOIA requests can be requested from anywhere, anytime.
+The ability for constituents to access these transcripts, requests, and appeals online frees up time for court administrators to focus on more important, pressing tasks.

 3. Virtual Scheduling of Court Appearances